plamengj/IoT-Intrusion-Detection/README.md

 <img src='figures/attack_or_not.png'>
 </div>

+This dataset has nine types of attacks: Fuzzers, Analysis, Backdoors, DoS, Exploits, Generic, Reconnaissance, Shellcode and Worms. s

 <div align='left'>
 <img src='figures/attack_types.png'>
 </div>

+The ratio of benign to malicious packets is 1:2 in the dataset.

 ## Modeling
 Determine which model should be used to classify category attacks and intrusions detection on IoT networks.
 Also discover relevant features for model inspection.